wrkspace-co/wrkspace/README.md

      - Environment details (browser, operating system, etc.)

 2. **Request a Feature:**
-   - Have an idea to improve WRKSPACE?
-[Submit a feature request](https://github.com/wrkspace-co/wrkspace/issues/new) and include:
+   - Have an idea to improve Wrkspace?
+[Submit a feature request](https://github.com/wrkspace-co/wrkspace/discussions/new) and include:
      - A clear and concise description of your idea
      - Any supporting examples or mockups